cilliagustin/projectportfolio3/README.md

 The function will go back and forth between the numbers and try many combinations until it finds one.
 When this happens, the function will return "True".
 If that does not happen, it means that the puzzle does not have a solution and it will just return "False" triggering the solve sudoku function to display an error message.

+#### Find unknown number function
+This function loops though the puzzle and looks for next unknown number (a zero) and returns that location (row and column)

+#### Option is valid function
+Similarly to the number is not repeated function, this function will check if a number is in a specific row, column, or 3x3 square, but instead of checking if a number is repeated, it checks if the number even exists in those positions.

+If the number is not in the corresponding row, column or square, it will return "True" and the get answer function will enter that number into the puzzle.

 ### Features Left to Implement
     have ideas on what you'd like to add in the future? add them here!! assessors LOVE seeing future concepts!